Full Send Bike Ranch project facing local opposition

 “So, what I would say to the developers is that mitigating one small portion, 275 acres, is not fire mitigation,” said Murphy.
 “And if we look at how fire spreads, that's nowhere near a safety to the people that live in this community.”

-The project lies roughly in the center of a strip of largely undeveloped land on the Northeast slope of Black Mountain, surrounded by densely populated mountain subdivisions within one mile, all ensconced in the same dense pine forests as are on the project site.
+The project lies roughly in the center of a strip of largely undeveloped land on the Northeast slope of Black Mountain, surrounded by four densely populated mountain subdivisions within a mile, all ensconced deeply in the same dense pine forests as are on the state land.
 From the forest fire risk perspective, the project’s forest canopy appears to be no different from that of the surrounding subdivisions.

 Bouchard says one benefit is that the forest canopy will conceal the trails themselves, which would be only six to 12 feet wide.
 The only visible improvements would be the base lodge and the chairlift.